UK Stocks-Factors to watch on Sept 5

 LONDON, Sept 5

-LONDON, Sept 5 (Reuters) - Britain's FTSE 100 index is seen opening 15 to 18 points, or as much as 0.3 percent, higher on Thursday, according to financial bookmakers.
+LONDON, Sept 5 (Reuters) - Britain's FTSE 100 index is seen opening 11 to 12 points lower, or down by 0.2 percent, on Friday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 TODAY'S UK PAPERS